-Your doctor will probably advise you to avoid contact sports indefinitely.
-Heavy contact may damage your device or dislodge the wires.
+Your health care provider will probably tell you to avoid contact sports indefinitely.
+Heavy contact may damage the device or dislodge the wires.

-Problems with your ICD due to electrical interference are rare.
+Problems with an ICD due to electrical signals (electrical interference) are rare.
 Still, take precautions with the following:

 - Cellular phones and other mobile devices.
-It's safe to talk on a cellphone, but avoid placing your cellphone within 6 inches (about 15 centimeters) of your ICD implantation site when the phone is turned on.
-Although unlikely, your ICD could mistake a cellphone's signal for a heartbeat and slow your heartbeat, causing symptoms such as sudden fatigue.
+It's safe to talk on a cellphone, but avoid placing a cellphone within 6 inches (about 15 centimeters) of an ICD site when the phone is turned on.
+Although unlikely, an ICD could mistake a cellphone's signal for a heartbeat and slow the heartbeat, causing symptoms such as sudden fatigue.

 Security systems.
 After surgery, you'll receive a card that says you have an ICD.
 Show your card to airport personnel because the ICD may set off airport security alarms.

 - Medical equipment.
-Let doctors, medical technicians and dentists you see know you have an ICD.
-Some procedures, such as magnetic resonance imaging (MRI), magnetic resonance angiography (MRA), and radiofrequency or microwave ablation are not recommended if you have an ICD.
+Tell health care providers that you have an ICD.
+Some procedures, such as magnetic resonance imaging (MRI), magnetic resonance angiography (MRA), and radiofrequency or microwave ablation may not be recommended if you have an ICD.
 Your health care provider can tell you if you need an alternative test.

 - Power generators.
 Stand at least 2 feet (0.6 meters) from welding equipment, high-voltage transformers or motor-generator systems.
-If you work around such equipment, your doctor can arrange a test in your workplace to see if the equipment affects your ICD.
+If you work around such equipment, your health care provider can arrange a test in your workplace to see if the equipment affects your ICD.

-- Headphones.
-Headphones may contain a magnetic substance that can interfere with your ICD.
-Keep your headphones at least 6 inches (about 15 centimeters) from your ICD.
+- Headphones and wireless chargers.
+Headphones may contain a magnetic substance that can interfere with an ICD.
+Keep headphones and wireless chargers at least 6 inches (about 15 centimeters) from an ICD.

 - Magnets.
-These might affect your ICD, so it's a good idea to keep magnets at least 6 inches (15 centimeters) from your ICD site.
+Magnets may affect an ICD, so it's a good idea to keep magnets at least 6 inches (15 centimeters) from the ICD site.

-Devices that pose little or no risk to your ICD include microwave ovens, televisions and remote controls, AM/FM radios, toasters, electric blankets, electric shavers and electric drills, computers, scanners, printers, and GPS devices.
+Devices that pose little or no risk to an ICD include microwave ovens, televisions and remote controls, AM/FM radios, toasters, electric blankets, electric shavers and electric drills, computers, scanners, printers, and GPS devices.

-If you have an ICD to treat ventricular arrhythmia, driving a vehicle presents a challenge.
-The combination of arrhythmia and shocks from your ICD can cause fainting, which would be dangerous while you're driving.
+If you have an ICD to treat ventricular arrhythmia, driving a vehicle may pose risks to yourself and others.
+The combination of arrhythmia and shocks from an ICD can cause fainting, which would be dangerous while driving.

-If you have an ICD but have no history of life-threatening arrhythmias, you can usually resume driving within a week after your procedure if you've had no shocks.
-Discuss your situation with your doctor.
+If you have an ICD but have no history of life-threatening arrhythmias, you can usually resume driving about a week after your procedure if you've had no shocks.
+Discuss your situation with your health care provider.

 You usually can't get a commercial driver's license if you have an ICD.

-The lithium battery in your ICD can last up to seven years.
-The battery will be checked during regular checkups, which should occur about every six months.
-When the battery is nearly out of power, your old shock generator is replaced with a new one during a minor outpatient procedure.
+The lithium battery in an ICD can last 5 to 7 years.
+The battery is typically checked during regular checkups, which should occur about every six months.
+When the battery is nearly out of power, the generator is replaced with a new one during a minor outpatient procedure.

 ICDs and end-of-life issues

 If you have an ICD and become terminally ill, your ICD will still deliver shocks if it isn't deactivated.
 A health care provider can perform a simple procedure to turn off the ICD, if desired.
 Turning off the device can prevent unwanted shocks and unnecessary suffering.
 Doing so won't immediately cause the heart to stop.

-Talk to your doctor about your wishes.
-Also talk to family members or another person designated to make medical decisions for you about what you'd like to do in end-of-life care situations.
+Talk to your health care provider about your wishes.
+Also talk to family members or the person designated to make medical decisions for you about what you'd like to do in an end-of-life care situation.